dorkodu/sage/paper/4 -- Type System.md

 Sage servers must return an ordered list as the result of a list type.
 Each item in the list must be the result of a result coercion of the item type.
 If a reasonable coercion is not possible it must raise an attribute error.
 In particular, if a non‐list is returned, the coercion should fail, as this indicates a mismatch in expectations between the type system and the implementation.

 If a list’s item type is nullable, then errors occurring during preparation or coercion of an individual item in the list must result in the value **null** at that position in the list along with an error added to the response.
-If a list’s item type is non‐null, an error occurring at an individual item in the list must result in an attribute error for the entire list.
+If a list’s item type is non‐nullable, an error occurring at an individual item in the list must result in an attribute error for the entire list.

 >   For more information on the error handling process, see **“Errors and Non‐Nullability”** within the Execution section.